Install to Linux

 Configure Docker permissions

-Using the post-installation instructions defined by Docker, be sure to add your current user to the docker
+Using the post-installation instructions defined by Docker, be sure to add your current user to the docker group if you want to be able to run Docker without root privileges.

 sudo groupadd docker